Stabilizing In-Context Multi-Source Domain Adaptation for Biomedical Images Through Controls: Discussion and Limitations

-\paragraph{We exemplified a real use-case scenario of batch effect correction for mechanism of action (MoA) classification of microscopy imaging data.} Our study shows that \emph{in-context adaptation}, where models adapt some of their parameters on a small set of unlabeled samples from a new batch, clearly outperforms established approaches.
+We framed batch effect correction for mechanism of action (MoA) classification as a \emph{multi-source domain adaptation} problem, reflecting a real use-case scenario of high throughput microscopy imaging data.
+Our study shows that \emph{in-context adaptation}, where models condition their parameters on a small set of unlabeled samples from a new batch, outperforms established approaches.

+\paragraph{Limitations.} Although we have shown that CS-ARM-BN presents a robust performance, especially under label shifts and when the number of perturbed samples is small, our study is limited to the experimental settings considered here and does not cover other scenarios.
+For example, we did not consider the setting where the controls come from a different cell line than the perturbed samples.
+Another noteworthy experimental setting is that we process each image from a certain well individually.
+Processing all well images together may make the results more stable, alleviating the impact of noisy views.
+Moreover, additional strategies like test-time scaling might further improve performance, as shown in Supplementary Section~\ref{appsec:test_time_scaling}.

-Across four experiments, we find that (i) batch effects cause a large generalization gap even under mild within-source shifts, (ii) cross-source transfer is substantially harder but the domain gap is notably narrowed by meta-learned in-context adaptation, (iii) standard BN-based test-time adaptation methods are weak when target statistics are estimated from few or label-skewed perturbed samples.
-By leveraging the experimental design of high-content screening, i.e. the presence of negative controls in every batch, CS-ARM-BN, yields strong accuracy while remaining robust to small context sizes and label shift.
-While it could be argued that this increase in performance is solely due to a larger batch size, we also show that CS-ARM-BN outperforms its counterparts without controls even when using the same amount of samples to compute BN statistics.
+\paragraph{Experimental findings.} Across four experiments, we find that (i) batch effects cause a large generalization gap even under mild within-source shifts, (ii) cross-source transfer is substantially harder but benefits from meta-learned in-context adaptation, and (iii) standard BN-based test-time adaptation methods are weak when target statistics are estimated from few or label-skewed perturbed samples.
+By leveraging the experimental design of high-content screening, i.e. the presence of negative controls in every batch, CS-ARM-BN yields strong accuracy while remaining robust to small context sizes and label shift.
 We intentionally focus on lightweight, fast adaptation methods that can operate with limited target data and minimal computation, reflecting realistic deployment conditions.